marthakelly/lovebomb/README.md

 lovebomb
 ========

-*Drown out the darkness with the light*
+"Send a lovebomb, save the internet"

+# What is lovebomb?
+Lovebomb is a simple web app built with the express framework for node.js.
+It aggregates tweets with the hashtag #lovebomb.

+# How do I send lovebombs?
+just send a tweet that mentions a twitter user (ex: @seriouspony) with the hashtag #lovebomb

+# Where do I find lovebombs?
+lovebomb.marthakelly.com
+- aggregates all lovebombs

+lovebomb.marthakelly.com/:twitter-name
-Lovebomb aggregates #lovebomb tweets sent to a twitter user.
+- aggregates all lovebombs sent to a specific user